 Introduces the fundamental concepts and principles of marketing, and how the marketing function provides leadership within organizations (both nonprofit and for profit).
-The analysis of market opportunities, market segmentation, pricing strategies, sales promotion and ethical/moral issues related to marketing's impact on society are addressed.
-(ADP)
+The analysis of market opportunities, market

-BUS353 Finance credits: 3
+BUS353 Finance

 In this course, the student studies the financial management of a business firm.
 Students learn basic concepts of financing growth, the time value of money, cost of capital, capital budgeting, break-even analysis, financial analysis and forecasting, and maximizing value of the firm.
-Junior standing or higher and admission to the Haab School of Business & Management is required.
-(Haab)
+(Haab) Prerequisites: ACC202 & ECO200 & Junior standing & admission to Haab School of Business & Management of group dynamics and decision-making, managing diversity, conflict resolution, leading change, and organizational culture and effectiveness.
+Emphasis is placed on understanding individual behavior within group and organizational processes.
+(Haab) Prerequisites: BUS311 & Junior standing & admission to the Haab School of Business & Management